Schedule Your Diagnostic Consultation

 So the New York Yankees fly up to Fenway Park to play the Boston Red Sox.

 Just before the national anthem is sung at game time, as expected, the Red Sox have all 25 players on their active roster ready to play, either sitting in the dugout or available to pitch out of the bullpen.
-However, no one really knows why the Yankees only brought along a starting pitcher and a catcher.
+However, no one knows why the Yankees only brought a starting pitcher and a catcher.

 So, what do you think is going to happen in that game -- both offensively and defensively?